-The other day, I was thinking while taking a shower about a strange but seemingly simple way of looking at Buddhism/Spirituality through the lens of Math.
-Quite interesting really, how different fields and subjects connect.
+The other day, I was thinking about what the purpose of life is, while taking a shower when a strange but seemingly simple way of understanding it, came in my head.
+Three dots called Buddhism, Hinduism and Math connected.
+Very interesting, how different fields can connect.

 I have been diligently exerting myself in the practice of Nichiren Daishonin’s Buddhism for over a year now and have been having very interesting experiences.
 Unlike my last major experience, I would like to share some minor experiences I’ve had lately.